- Portable Games

 "He was in the military?"

 From his own experiences, Norse imagined that the man in the photo was an excellent soldier.
-When he gently returned the photo frames to the top of the fireplace, Kate came down there from the second floor.
+When he gently returned the photo frames to the top of the fireplace, Kate came down from the second floor.

 "I'll sleep in the back room on the second floor.
 The bed feels comfy."